shaun2029/Adafruit_BME280_Library/README.md

+Ported to Linux for the Raspberry Pi
+Note: Only supports I2C interface.

-This is a library for the Adafruit BME280 Humidity, Barometric Pressure + Temp sensor
+This is a Linux library for the Adafruit BME280 Humidity, Barometric Pressure + Temp sensor

 Designed specifically to work with the Adafruit BME280 Breakout
  * http://www.adafruit.com/products/2652